 The Apple Watch Series 3 is still for sale in 2022, nearly 5 years after its release.
 Apple kept the device around for a low-priced entry point for consumers.
 Even when the Apple Watch SE was revealed, Apple didn't stop selling the aging Series 3.

 Rumors suggest the "Apple Watch Series 8" lineup could finally bump the Series 3 out of the market.
 Although, Apple will still provide watchOS updates to the Series 3 for at least a few more years for customers who may have purchased their watch recently.

 Apple Watch Series 3 Features

-On the right of the device are the Side button and Digital Crown, which are used alongside display taps, swipes, and gestures to navigate watchOS menus.
+The Side button and Digital Crown are on the device's right, which is used alongside display taps, swipes, and gestures to navigate watchOS menus.
 The Digital Crown was one of the few elements to receive a visual change in this generation, with now-obsolete cellular models brandishing a red dot, denoting their added connectivity option.

 To the rear is the heart rate sensor, a collection of LEDs and sensors that can detect blood flow in the user's wrist.
 It does this via a technology known as photoplethysmography.
 Apple increased the rear crystal's size, but only by 0.25 millimeters, making it a barely noticeable change to the vast majority of users.